 The 2018 targets were a good start and the Wisconsin Blueprint is an important development.
 But more encouraging is the fact that Alliant recognises that its progress has been insufficient.
-Alliant's revised targets (see the box below) are also promising: these goals accelerate the firm's plans to eliminate coal from its generating asset base, while also moving it along the path to achieving net-zero $CO_2$ emissions.
+To that end, the announcement of revised targets in July 2020 was pleasing, as it showed the company's willingness to continually raise its game.